elam3/Human-Genome/README.md

 ## Objective
 The goal of this project was to practice playing with data structures.

-I find raw data, and try to model the data to fit in some combination of structures.
+Find raw data, and try to model the data to fit in some combination of structures.

 ## Topic: Genome Data
 The raw data was generously provided through The Harvard Personal Genome Project.
 I chose one from AncestryDNA that didn't have too much data: roughly 5MB.